ihuaylupo/manning-smia/chapter6/README.md

 # Clone this repository
 $ git clone https://github.com/ihuaylupo/manning-smia

-# Go into the repository, by chaning to the directory where you have downloaded the
+# Go into the repository, by changing to the directory where you have downloaded the
 # chapter 6 source code and select whether you want the initial or final configuration
 $ cd chapter6/Initial or cd chapter6/Final